kumahq/kuma/docs/madr/decisions/032-add-inbound-in-runtime.md

 ### Wait for certs using XDS callbacks

 Pod Controller could detect that we are just about to add listener in runtime for healthy pod, and it would mark listener as "Ignored"
-We would have a new XDS Callbacks that whenever we deliver a new cert and DPP ACKs them, check if Dataplane object has "Ignored" listener and update it to be ready.
+We would have a new XDS Callbacks that whenever we deliver a new cert and data plane proxy confirms them (sent ACK), check if Dataplane object has "Ignored" listener and update it to be ready.

 Disadvantages:
 * We have two writers, which can lead to races, bugs etc.
-* We need to fetch (and potentially update) Dataplane object whenever there is cert delivery = more requests to the DB.
+* We need to fetch (and potentially update) Dataplane object whenever there is cert delivery = more requests to the database.

 ### Ignore labels in selector to add ignored listener